SalonBiz | Salon Retail Tips

 If someone seems on the fence about moving forward you can always take the risk away by letting them know you offer a satisfaction guarantee.

-8. Get creative with promotions.
+8. Get creative with promotions for existing clients.

 Another great way to sell more retail in the salon is to get creative and run promotions throughout the year.
 People love a good sale, and if purchasing more than one item will help them save more money in the long run, they may be enticed to stock up or buy products for their friends and family.

 Test different promotions, and track how successful they are so you can repeat what works and abandon what doesn’t.
+You may also want to consider a loyalty program for new and existing clients to encourage more customers to come to your salon business and buy retail when they do.

 9. Leverage technology.

 Once your client is ready to check out, leverage technology to take notes on the visit.
 Capture notes about the client’s hair goals and challenges, the service, the haircut and/or color, the products you recommended, and any products they decided to take home.
+Keeping a record of this information also helps you track other important aspects of your salon business, such as cash flow and business costs.

 SalonBiz, for instance, can record and save your product recommendations in a client profile.
 As a benefit to the client, the recommendations appear on their Pocket Salon app for a truly personalized experience.
 Next time they visit, you can review these product recommendation notes, ask how they liked the products they took home, and offer to supplement additional products on their list.
-This will help build trust and strengthen your relationship.